How does this all work?

 ..

-DMR is a published international digital radio standard that specifies the 2-slot (channel) TDMA communications.
+DMR is an open and published international digital radio standard that specifies the 2-slot (channel) TDMA communications.
 DMR is amateur radio's newest digital protocol.
-DMR radios are produced by several manufacturers and they all work on our TRBO system.
+DMR radios are produced by several manufacturers and they all work on our TRBO system as long as they are Tier II compliant, as most are.
 DMR is not compatible with Icom's D-Star technology.
 Competition between manufacturers is a big reason why DMR radio prices are fair.
 DMR is here to stay since it is not a single manufacturer technology.

 ..

 DMR also satisifies the FCC's narrowbanding mandate by being 6.25 kHz equivalent.
 It's actually more spectrum efficient than other 6.25 kHz modes since no guard band is needed for the two channels.
-Think of DMR as HALF the channel bandwidth of a 25 kHz analog signal with TWICE the number of voice channels.
-It's also features forward error correction, offers extended battery life, and did we mention it has superior voice quality over other digital voice modes?
+Think of DMR as 1/3 the channel bandwidth of a 25 kHz analog signal with TWICE the number of voice channels.
+It also offers extended battery life, and did we mention it has superior voice quality over other digital voice modes?

 Recommended Radios